wearefrank/frank-runner/README.md

 project will be used.
 There are several ways to make the Frank!Runner use your own project.
-The preferred way is to clone the Frank!Runner project and your own projects to the same parent folder and add the following build.xml and restart.bat to the root folder all of your projects.
+The preferred way is to clone the Frank!Runner project and your own projects to the same parent folder and add the following build.xml and restart.bat to the root folder of all of your projects.

 build.xml: